 Polish mountaineer dies on Pakistan’s ‘killer mountain’

-A Polish mountaineer has died after summiting the world’s ninth-highest peak, officials said Tuesday, becoming the first casualty reported in Pakistan’s climbing season.
+A Polish mountaineer has died after summiting the world’s ninth-highest peak, officials said Tuesday, becoming the second casualty reported in Pakistan’s climbing season.

+Earlier, a mountaineer from Spain had also died while trying to scale the “killer mountain”.

 The Alpine Club of Pakistan said Pawel Tomasz Kopec died Monday from “acute altitude sickness” while descending from the 8,125-metre (26,656-foot) Nanga Parbat, considered one of the world’s most perilous climbs with a reported one-in-five fatality rate.